terrycojones/daudin/README.md

 ```

 In Python commands in a `daudin` pipeline, the current pipeline value is
-kept in a variable called `_`, which may be of any type:
+kept in a variable named `_`, which may be of any type:

 ```python
 >>> -6 | abs(_) | _ * 7